psean21c/MyBigData/acc/bestPractice/resource/README.md

 ```
 1) Ensure that Dev. enviornment is ready
- - Need to install JDK8 / gradle / JHipster / DB
+ - Need to install JDK8 / gradle / JHipster / DB (MySQL or MS-SQL)
- - DB table for this practice : phx_user
+ - DB table for this practice : phx_user (* SQL to create table)

 2) Run jhipster
 $yo jhipster